benjaminy/ManyHands/Documentation/2018/diary.md

 Otherwise the format looks identical.

 bwc.
-In order to sign a crypto_key, you must export it, then sign the stringified version of the key. bwc.
+In order to sign a crypto_key, you must export it, then sign the stringified version of the key.

+bwc.
 In order you have to import a private key that is in jwk format, you must include the d: attribute.
 Leaving it out and only using x: and y: will import the key as a public key.

 bwc.
 Why is typeof ArrayBuffer and object....
 I can't get this.

+bwc.
+Think ben mentioned this today, but I didn't write it down (facepalm).
+But pbkdf2 derive bits doesn't work with aes-ctr, so I am using aes-cbc

+bwc. when the double ratchet starts, you can assume that both alice and bob already have public keys.

 ------
 2018-6-3